Long Beach Elderly Medication Error Attorneys

 - Failing to consider possible drug interaction

 When you place elderly loved ones in a nursing home, you have a right to feel confident that they’ll be cared for by competent, well-trained, and compassionate personnel.
 You also have a right to trust that the facility will be adequately staffed, clean, and comfortable for its patients.
+This is also true when a loved one is admitted into a drug rehab facility.

 If you have a family member who was injured by a medication error, you may have grounds for a medical malpractice lawsuit.
 But, the nursing home and its insurance company aren’t going to just cough up a settlement because you deserve it - they are going to fight you.
 That’s why you need an experienced attorney to handle your case.
 Long Beach elder abuse attorney Travis Siegel has been standing up to nursing homes and their insurers for well over a decade and has won his clients substantial settlements.
 Call Siegel Law for a free consultation at (562) 645-4145.